-The bill amends the "Michigan Regulation and Taxation of Marihuana Act" by updating definitions and provisions related to the cannabis regulatory agency and the regulation of marihuana.
-Key insertions include the clarification of terms such as "cannabis regulatory agency," "industrial hemp," and "marihuana," as well as the introduction of new definitions for "tribal marihuana business" and "qualifying Indian tribe."
-The bill also emphasizes the importance of safe cultivation, processing, and distribution of marihuana, and mandates the cannabis regulatory agency to establish rules regarding licensing, testing, packaging, and labeling standards for marihuana products.
+The bill amends the "Michigan Regulation and Taxation of Marihuana Act" by updating definitions and provisions related to the cannabis regulatory agency and its operations.
+Key insertions include the clarification of terms such as "cannabis regulatory agency," "industrial hemp," and "marihuana," as well as the introduction of new definitions like "tribal marihuana business" and "qualifying Indian tribe."
+The bill also specifies that prior convictions for marihuana-related offenses should not disqualify individuals from obtaining a license, except in cases involving distribution to minors.
+Additionally, it mandates the cannabis regulatory agency to establish rules for licensing, safety standards, and testing requirements for marihuana products.

 Statutes affected: